jgraham0325/land-register-api-docs/docs/api-documentation/V1.19/index.md

 {: .govuk-body}
 <ol class="govuk-list govuk-list--bullet">
   <li>The <code>GET /inspections</code> endpoint now returns a maximum <code>total_rows</code> value of 501, similar to other Reporting API endpoints</li>
+  <li>The <code>GET /*/csv</code> endpoints which were deprecated in V1.12 have been completely removed.
+All CSV exporting is available via the Data Export API.
+This applies to CSV exports for Permits, Fees, FPNs, Inspections and Forward plans.</li>
 </ol>

 Updated Data Export API with the following changes: